-Additional Pre-requisites Required
+Additional Prerequisites Required

-All pre-requisites must be completed before applying to the MLT program.
+All prerequisites must be completed before applying to the MLT program.
 Courses in progress or not completed will be reviewed on a case-by-case basis and left to the Program Director's discretion of acceptance.

 - 1. CA Phlebotomy Technician I or II (CPT I or CPT II) license.
 License MUST be current and kept current during MLT program enrollment.
 National certification is not accepted. - 2.
 CPR/AED Certification (Healthcare Provider from American Heart Association or American Red Cross).
 Certification MUST be current and kept current during MLT program enrollment. - 3.
 A Student Education Plan (SEP) must be completed with a counselor prior to submitting your application.
 The SEP must be less than 6 months old to qualify for application. - 4.
 Demonstrate college level reading proficiency by means of one of the following: - a. "proficient" score on the Southwestern College Reading Assessment test. - b. earn a "C" or better in English 158, English 115 or equivalent reading/English courses. - c. the equivalent as demonstrated by an approved petition (petition forms available from the Southwestern College Assessment Office). - d. a transcript indicating an earned associate or baccalaureate degree from a U.S. accredited institution. - 5.
 Demonstrate requisite math proficiency by means of one of the following: - a. eligibility for Math 70 from the Elementary Algebra assessment. - b. earn a "C" or better in Math 60 or higher numbered math course. - c. the equivalent as demonstrated by an approved petition (petition forms available from the Southwestern College Assessment Office). - d. a transcript indicating an earned associate or baccalaureate degree from a U.S. accredited institution. - 6.
 All general education courses necessary for an Associate's degree must be completed before applying to the MLT program.
 Courses in progress or not completed will be reviewed on a case-by-case basis and left to the Program Director's discretion of acceptance. - All courses must be completed with a "C" grade or better - Quarter units are not equal to semester units.
 Transfer courses taken in the quarter system must be converted to required semester units and must meet the minimum unit requirements. - 7.
 Official copies of transcripts from institutions other than Southwestern College are required as part of the application process.
+Official transcripts must be sent directly from the institution to SWC.
+You do need to include ALL unofficial transcripts with the application.